Milford Pupils Exhibit their work at the Nottingham Contemporary

 Year 4 pupils were fascinated and inspired by the ‘States of America’ exhibition at the Nottingham Contemporary Gallery.
 Reflecting on the photographs, discussing images, creating poses and imagining emotions gave pupis plenty of creative ideas.
-Watch out for the art work by Milford artists inspired by this visit!
+Images at the gallery inspired Milford art work including masks, poetry, portrait thoughts and drawing with words!

 For more images, see School Life – The Nottingham Contemporary Partnership Project 2017.